30 Mar Korg B2 Digital Piano – REVIEW | Best Piano under $650?

 However, that does not mean the piano sound is very good or realistic because I have heard some expensive digital pianos that have 256-note polyphony and even “unlimited” piano polyphony and yet the piano sounds themselves were very artificial and not pleasing to my ears at all.
 There was no note drop-out at all…but the piano sound just was not good.

-With the Korg B2 there is 120 note maximum polyphony and I played all 5 acoustic piano sounds on this model and not once did I have any “note drop-out” and I tried hard to get it to drop out.
+With the Korg B2 there is 120 note maximum polyphony and I played all 5 acoustic piano sounds on this model and not once did I have any “note drop-out” and I tried hard to get it to happen.

 This means that the piano sound technology in this instrument is at a much higher level than normal in this price range so no matter what playing skill level you are at you can rest in knowing that the B2 can handle your piano playing needs regardless of what those needs happen to be including very responsive fast-movement key action, sensitive pedaling, and long sustain time.